[Deep Dive] How to build Content Intelligence “Apps” using CSApps

 A Well kept Secret!

 I have to admit, I love nothing better than hearing from customers and partners who use WebReports and ActiveView (let’s face it very few of them use the term Content Intelligence).
 I like to think that when we (RKT, my first company) designed these products we had a pretty good read on how they could and would be used but I’m still frequently surprised by how people have taken these concepts and applied them to their business needs.

 Sometimes there are features that I had assumed were too obscure for developers to notice or apply and yet people totally seem to get these features.
 Of course there are probably still a few features that are under-utilized and I will hopefully be writing about these in future blogs.
 Today I’m writing about a fairly major piece of functionality that appears to remain a fairly well kept secret: Content Server Applications Management (CSApps).

 Ever since the first versions of WebReports and particularly since the “Constants” feature was developed, the product included some functionality to aid in porting between different Content Suite instances.
-Most if not all WebReports based functionality requires more than one Content Server object and sometimes dozens of linked WebReports objects.
+Most if not all WebReports based functionality requires more than one Content Server object and sometimes hundreds of linked WebReports objects.
 Often these developments need to be moved between Content Server systems and these object relationships need to be preserved even though the actual Data Ids on each system may be different.